Fernand Braudel: Historiography

 According to Braudel, before the Annales approach, the writing of history was focused on the courte durée (short span), or on histoire événementielle (a history of events).

 His followers admired his use of the longue durée approach to stress the slow and often imperceptible effects of space, climate and technology on the actions of human beings in the past.
 (Note: See Wallerstein, "Time and Duration" (1997)) The Annales historians, after living through two world wars and massive political upheavals in France, were very uncomfortable with the notion that multiple ruptures and discontinuities created history.
 They preferred to stress inertia and the longue durée, arguing that the continuities in the deepest structures of society were central to history.
 Upheavals in institutions or the superstructure of social life were of little significance, for history, they argued, lies beyond the reach of conscious actors, especially the will of revolutionaries.
 They rejected the Marxist idea that history should be used as a tool to foment and foster revolutions.
-A proponent of historical materialism himself, Braudel rejected Marxist dialectical, stressing the equal importance of infrastructure and superstructure, both of which reflected enduring social, economic, and cultural realities.
+A proponent of historical materialism himself, Braudel rejected Marxist dialectics, stressing the equal importance of infrastructure and superstructure, both of which reflected enduring social, economic, and cultural realities.
 Braudel's structures, both mental and environmental, determine the long-term course of events by constraining actions on, and by, humans over a duration long enough that they are beyond the consciousness of the actors involved.

 A feature of Braudel's work was his compassion for the suffering of marginal people.
 He articulated the view that most surviving historical sources come from the literate wealthy classes.
 He emphasised the importance of the ephemeral lives of slaves, serfs, peasants and the urban poor, and demonstrated their contributions to the wealth and power of their respective masters and societies.
 His work was often illustrated with contemporary depictions of daily life and rarely with pictures of noblemen or kings.
 He chose to emphasise constraints on human agency – as J. H. Elliott noted in a review of his first book, "Braudel's Mediterranean is a world unresponsive to human control" so that "Braudel's mountains move his men, but never his men the mountains".
 This preference for objective explanations at the expense of human decisions could lead Braudel towards dubious conclusions, as when he asserted that overpopulation was the principal reason for the expulsion of Jews from Spain, Portugal and Sicily at the turn of the fifteenth century.

 Braudel is considered a precursor of the world-systems theory.